chromaui/learnstorybook.com/content/intro-to-storybook/react/en/using-addons.md

   />
 </video>

-If you've been following this tutorial, you already have Controls setup.
-Fresh installs of Storybook include [essential addons](https://storybook.js.org/docs/react/essentials/introduction) to the Storybook experience.
-Thus, there's no extra configuration.

 ## Addons unlock new Storybook workflows

-Storybook already serves as a wonderful [component-driven development environment](https://www.componentdriven.org/).
-With Controls we also created documentation that is interactive.
-Now anyone can easily figure out component behavior by _playing_ with its arguments.
+Storybook is a wonderful [component-driven development environment](https://www.componentdriven.org/).
+The Controls addon evolves Storybook into an interactive documentation tool.

 ### Using Controls to find edge cases